Verkhotor

 Verkhotor (Верхото́р) is a rural locality (a selo) and the administrative centre of Verkhotorsky Selsoviet, Ishimbaysky District, Bashkortostan, Russia.
 The population was 818 as of 2010.
 There are 29 streets.

 Geography

 Verkhotor is located 41 km southeast of Ishimbay (the district's administrative centre) by road.
 Kuznetsovsky is the nearest rural locality.

+Geology

+Outcrops of the Permian period (Ufimian, Kazanian and Urzhumian regional stages) are discovered on a right bank of the river Tor, near Verkhotor.